 Purchase a Home with Less Than 2 Years of Commission Income

-FHA Commission Income Success Story:
+FHA Commissioned Income Success Story

 A buyer started working at a auto dealership as a full commission salesman and has made good money over a 13 month period.
 We confirmed that he did not report any unreimbursed employee expenses on his tax returns and received a verification of employment which broke down the commission income earned over the 13 months.
 The buyer was able to be approved for a low down payment FHA mortgage to purchase their new home.
-Many lenders are stepping out of the FHA lending arena, but we are still very strong in FHA loans.
+Many lenders have stepped out of the FHA lending arena, but we are still very strong in FHA loans.
 Our loan officers, processors, and underwriters are very familiar with how to make an FHA loan work for our buyers’ goals and situations.

-Conventional Loan Commission Income Success Story:
+Conventional Loan Commission Success Story:

 - Unreimbursed employee expenses causing problems on your mortgage?